sudeep71/RNA_Seq_Tutorial/docs/11_qsub_hpcc.rst

 	cat > hpcc_trial.qsub <<EOF

-and the paste this in:
+and then paste the following in:

 ::